 Ehrenreich has called for urgent action, “We see with only two black players in the starting line up of the Saturday Springbok team that we have a crisis.
 Former Springboks flank, Thando Manana, says it’s high time that Springbok coach Meyer and the team management take transformation seriously.
 There was a lot of noise when Bafana Bafana was knocked out of the CHAN tournament last year yet the Springboks have been losing matches ahead of the World Cup.
 Cosatu pleased with Bok squad :Friday 28 August 2015.
 Cosatu says the Springbok squad for the IRB World Cup 2015 is the most representative by far.
 (SABC) Cosatu has welcomed the makeup of the Springbok team announced for the 2015 Rugby World Cup.

 FF Plus takes rugby squad grievance to British high commissioner:Monday 31 August 2015.
 Last week Springbok coach named his transformed 31-man squad to represent the country in England for the World Cup(SABC) The Freedom Front Plus (FF Plus) says government's interference in the selection of the national rugby team has a negative impact on individual players.
 Last week Springbok coach Heyneke Meyer named his transformed 31-man squad to represent the country in England for the World Cup.
 However, the FF Plus has handed a petition to the British High Commissioner, requesting that the British government take note of political interference in sport in South Africa.
 The party's Anton Alberts says the interference may mean that it's not the country's strongest available team that will take part in the World Cup.

+Minister of Sport Fikile Mbalula.
 (REUTERS) Minister of Sport Fikile Mbalula says government will intervene to fast-track transformation in rugby and soccer.
 He says he is not happy with the way in which the two sporting codes are being run.
 He was speaking on the SABC's Sunday Live programme.
 “I am not happy and that is why we are intervening in relation to what we must do with those sporting codes at the level of performance.”

-Last week Mbalula told Parliament's portfolio committee on sports and recreation that transformation is about access, equity and participation in the different sporting codes.
-Mbalula said many of those paying "lip service" to transformation have long abandoned transformation.
-"There are players who drop in the system.
-"It can't be.
-Govt to fast-track transformation in rugby and soccer:Sunday 18 March 2012.
-‘SA rugby needs to change with immediate effect’:Saturday 22 August 2015.
+Transformation in sport – 21 years on:Monday 27 April 2015.
+Former Springbok coach Peter de Villiers feels strongly about transformation in rugby.
 (REUTERS) Twenty one years into democracy South Africa still struggles with issues of transformation in sports that were previously dominated by whites.
 Black coaches say there is still a need for transformation in these sports.
 Though government is making strides in speeding up the process, former Springboks coach Peter de Villiers thinks some people are reluctant to see transformed teams.
 “The truth is we never moved on as a country, our great leader Mandela forgave people who never asked for forgiveness and those are the people who think and are moving back to the old habit of not changing.” says de Villiers.